Before You Buy: Structural Considerations for Your Custom Fabric Structure

 Solid Steel Beams or Hollow Web Trusses?

 The frame pieces of open web trusses are hollow and connected only by welded steel cords.
 Legacy uses solid steel I-beam frames.
-This makes a significant difference in the building’s structural integrity.
+This fabric building structural factor makes a significant difference in building integrity.

 More than Strength – Other Advantages of Structural Frames